- GameMaker Studio 1

 The chunk loading system can be seen in action in the GIF below.
 For demonstration purposes, the activate grid size has been reduced to be able to see what goes on outside of the grid.
 The 3x3 activation grid is outlined in solid red.
 The unloaded chunks have a transparent red overlay.

-Project Challenge: Need to Rapidly Prototype Level Design
+Project Challenge: Rapid Prototyping of Level Design

 Solution: Level Editor

 Most of the levels in the game incorporate puzzles.
 In early development, prototyping levels took too much of my time, as I would have to build them within the GameMaker engine, then wait for the game to compile and run before I could playtest the level.
 In order to rapidly prototype and test out level ideas, I built an in-game level editor.